An example of a large blue-green algae bloom. (Photo: Ohio DNR)

 The Virginia Department of Health (including the Office of Drinking Water, Division of Environmental Epidemiology, and Division of Shellfish Sanitation) works in cooperation with the Virginia Department of Environmental Quality, Old Dominion University, and the Virginia Institute of Marine Science at the College of William and Mary, to monitor Virginia’s waters for harmful algae and to prevent potential illness.
 Formed in 1997, this group is collectively known as the Virginia HAB Task Force.

-The Virginia HABs Response Plan for Drinking Water Sources will be posted on this web page soon.
+The Virginia HABs Response Plan for Drinking Water Sources can be found in Chapter 4 of the Source Water Protection Manual.

 Waterworks Operator Resources